-Professor Ferdinand M. Gerlach, Director of the Institute for General Medicine at Goethe University, has again been appointed to the German Council of Health Advisors.
+Professor Ferdinand M. Gerlach, Director of the Institute of General Practice at Goethe University, has again been appointed to the German Council of Health Advisors.
 The general practitioner has been a council member since 2007 and served as its chair since 2012.
 Whether he will continue as chair will be decided during the constituting session on 27th February, when the Council elects its chair.

 “The German health system faces important challenges in the coming years.
 The Council’s interdisciplinary and independent expertise can make important contributions toward meeting them.
 I look forward to interesting tasks,” says Ferdinand Gerlach.